fuzzmonkey/data-services/README.md

 ## Push API Overview

 A push notifcation system can be configured to send updates to your server as data changes throughout the racing day.
-This updates include:
+These updates can include:

 * New Meetings
 * Event status changes (e.g OPEN > CLOSED > INTERIM > FINAL)